12 Skills That Every Receptionist Needs In 2025

-Your reception is the face of your company.
-The receptionist is by definition the first person of your organisation a visitor meets in person.
-Needless to say this first contact is of utmost importance: it’s decisive for the first impression people get of your company.
+Your reception desk is the face of your business.
+By definition, the receptionist is the first person a visitor sees.
+It goes without saying that this first contact is extremely important: it determines the first impression people get of your company.

 Receptionists are always in contact with people, whether by phone, email or in person.
-Good communication skills are therefore at the top of the list of desirable qualities.
-A good receptionist is able to convey information clearly, speaks clearly and loud enough, and masters the art of non verbal communication.
+So good communication skills are at the top of the list of desirable qualities.
+Being able to convey information clearly, speak clearly and loudly enough and master the art of nonverbal communication are just some of the requirements.

 On the busiest days, the phone at the front desk is ringing off the hook.
 Meanwhile, people may be waiting to be greeted personally.
 Appointments are to be made, messages to be passed on, and administrative tasks to be completed.